graffen/graffen.github.io/index.md

 layout: default
 ---

 Hi!
 I'm Jesper.
 You've found the place where I advertise my current set of crypto keys and fingerprints.
-So, if you wish to contact me, feel free to do so using one of the methods below.

 There's a GPG-signed version of the markdown behind this page [here](index.md.asc).